-Publishers should ensure they have systems in place to re-attempt charges multiple times after an initial payment failure, because a significant portion of failed payments prove successful at the second, third or fourth attempt.
+Publishers should ensure they have systems in place to re-attempt charges multiple times after an initial payment failure, because failed payments often prove successful on the second, third or fourth attempt.

-For optimal performance, re-attempted payments should typically be spaced five days apart, and attempted at least three times in total.
-During this period prominent causes of declined cards — such as insufficient funds or temporary security holds — are often resolved, and payments process successfully as a result.
+For optimal performance, re-attempted payments should typically be spaced five days apart and attempted at least three times in total.
+During this period prominent causes of declined cards — such as insufficient funds or temporary security holds — are often resolved, and payments are processed successfully as a result.

 30-day grace periods allow for six retries with each spaced five days apart, and are often used most effectively for annual terms.
 In all cases, a grace period of at least 15 days and three payment retries is advisable, even for monthly subscription terms.
 (See the passive churn schedule template below for an example of how grace periods might be implemented alongside other tactics.)